 So, as the day looms closer don’t leave your planning until the last minute.
 Get yourself sorted and have fun making plans so you can enjoy the big day just as much as everyone else!

 If you are alone for the day or intent on changing that why not use that time well and check out Real Women, Real Love and set yourself up for a change of status.

 Through the course of our lives some of us are unfortunate enough to get romantically involved with the ‘wrong person’.
 This can be as simple as being just not a good match right across the spectrum to a controlling, destructive and sometimes violent relationship.
-This has been the subject of much discussion on our Forum recently so, in the interests of safety and a happy, healthy relationship I would like to share this article from Grace Chatting on Psychopaths Narcissists and Other Lovers.
+So, in the interests of safety and a happy, healthy relationship I would like to share this article from Grace Chatting.

 This is the first of a series of articles about psychopaths, narcissists and other lovers and the contribution they make to Intimate Partner Violence.

 Perhaps you are familiar with the story about the frog placed in a pan of cold water on a cooker with the heat turned up gradually.
 The frog will stay there until it is gradually boiled to death.
 The same frog, if placed straight into boiling water would immediately leap out.

 Unfortunately most people getting involved with Psychopaths and Narcissists are like the frog in the cold water.
 It is not until it is too late that they discover they are in hot water and unable to get themselves out.
 Many women after being in a relationship with a psychopath (or almost psychopath) berate themselves and ask, “How could I have been so stupid as to get into that, and stay for so long?”
 Nobody teaches us this stuff.